Skip to content

 A personal site still matters for the same reason a notebook matters.
 It creates continuity.
 It lets ideas accumulate instead of disappearing into the scroll.
 It also makes taste visible.
 The links you keep.
 The tools you return to.
 The kinds of problems you choose to write down.
 They say as much as a bio ever could.

-I spend most of my time around AI systems, engineering workflows, and community work.
 Those worlds move fast enough that it becomes easy to confuse motion with progress.
 Writing helps me slow down the loop.
 It lets me ask what is actually working, what only looks impressive, and what deserves more attention than it is getting.

 That is what I want this site to do.